 The temple covers an area of 7 acres and is built in Dravidian style.
 The temple is an exclusive combination .....

 Historical & Heritage

-At a distance of 4 km from Bangalore City Railway Station, Bangalore Place is situated in the heart of Bangalore city, near Sadashiv Nagar.
-This is one of the best places to visit in Bangalore city and among the top attractions you must include in Bangalore tour packages.
+At a distance of 4 km from Bangalore City Railway Station, Bangalore Palace is situated in the heart of Bangalore city, near Sadashiv Nagar.
+This is one of the best places of heritage in Karnataka, and among the top attractions you must include in Bangalore tour packages.

-During a visit to England, Chamaraja Wodeyar was inspired by the Windsor Castle in London and along similar lines he built this palace in Tudor style.
-The Palace is famous for its elegantly carved woodwork.
-The interiors have awesome floral motifs, cornices, mouldings and relief paintings on its ceilings.
-Gothic windows, fortified .....
+During a visit to England, Chamaraja Wodeyar was inspired by the Windsor Castle in London and along similar lines, he built this palace in .....

 At a distance of 3 Kms from Bangalore City Railway Station, the Jawaharlal Nehru Planetarium is situated at T. Chowdiah Road in Bangalore near Vidhana Soudha.
 Established in 1989, the Planetarium has an observatory equipped with a six inch code refractor telescope.
 It is one of the ideal places to visit for children in Bangalore.